Policies Governing the Use of the Frank N. and Jocelyne K. Linsalata Alumni Center:

 Facility Use Fees

-Pricing is packaged based on a three-hour minimum rate for the Foster-Castele Great Hall and the facility use fees do not cover items such as damage, unusual wear-and-tear or exceptional custodial services.
+Pricing is packaged based on a per hour rate for the Foster-Castele Great Hall and the facility use fees do not cover items such as damage, unusual wear-and-tear or exceptional custodial services.
 Spaces on the Phi Gamma Delta First Floor are based on an hourly rental with a one-hour minimum.
 When applicable, a multi-day conference rate may be offered at the discretion of the Center manager.
 The multi-day conference rate is based on the same rental rate categories as listed above and is only applicable for multi-day event bookings.
 Single day events are always charged at the hourly rate.

 All events held at Center will be scheduled and confirmed by the Center Manager, in accordance with CWRU facility policy.
 Space assignments will be made at the time of scheduling based on the date requested for the event, the number of guests expected and the type of function.
 If the number of guests increases after a reservation is confirmed, Center will make reasonable efforts to accommodate the change.